mluyo3414/katacoda-scenarios/1-installing-jenkins-using-helm/step3.md

 The first `jenkins` after `helm install` is the name we are going to give to our deployment.

-`jenkins/jenkins` are the name of the repo and the name of the chart we want to install from that repo.
+`jenkins/jenkins` is the name of the repo and the name of the chart we want to install from that repo.

 `-n jenkins` is the namespace where we are going to install the application.